How can social media affect your divorce settlement?

 How are social media networks used in divorce?

-Posts on social media sites like Facebook, Twitter or YouTube can contain information that might be used against you in a divorce.
+Posts on social media sites like Facebook, Twitter, or YouTube can contain information that might be used against you in a divorce.
 Some examples of this include posts that show you taking part in behaviors that aren't becoming.
 For example, saying that you don't have time to see your children when you are actually out partying can be devastating during a child custody hearing.
 Posting high-ticket purchases when you are claiming you have no money can be used against you.

 Are only my posts applicable?

 No, even posts by your friends and family members can be used in court as long as they are about you.
-A friend posting a picture of you in a situation that can be construed as you having an affair, for example, can be used against you a divorce.
+A friend posting a picture of you in a situation that can be construed as you having an affair, for example, can be used against you in a divorce.